keu/docs/astro/cli/astro-workspace.md

 ### astro workspace user add

 Creates a new user in your current Workspace.
 If the user has already authenticated to Astronomer, they will automatically be granted access to the Workspace.
-If the user does not have an account on Astronomer, they will receive an invitation to the platform via email.
+If the user does not have an account on Astronomer, they will receive an email invitation to the platform.

 #### Usage